by Aaron Schatz

 Although play in the red zone has a disproportionately high importance to the outcome of games relative to plays on the rest of the field, NFL teams do not exhibit a level of performance in the red zone that is consistently better or worse than their performance elsewhere, year after year.
 The simplest explanation why is a small(er) sample size and the inherent variance of football, with contributing factors like injuries and changes in personnel.

 Teams with a high number of injuries are a good bet to improve the following season.
 However, while injury totals tend to regress towards the mean, there's also no doubt that certain teams have a record of staying healthier than others.
-We plan on doing further research to identify these teams in 2012.

 Connected to the previous statement, because teams need to go into the season expecting that they will suffer an average number of injuries no matter how healthy they were the previous year.
 The Redskins went into 2006 with a Super Bowl-quality starting lineup, and finished 5-11 because they had no depth.
 You cannot concentrate your salaries on a handful of star players because there is no such thing as avoiding injuries in the NFL.
 Every team will suffer injuries; the only question is how many.
 The game is too fast and the players too strong to build a team based around the idea that "if we can avoid all injuries this year, we'll win."